George H. W. Bush 1992 presidential campaign: Aftermath

 Following his defeat in the election, Bush publicly proclaimed his desire for a smooth transition between his and the incoming administration.
 Bush is often praised for his efforts and co-operation in the transition.
 His broken promise of never raising taxes is often considered one of several important factors leading to his defeat.
-A few hours before Clinton's inauguration, Bush left him a handwritten letter in the Oval Office which ended as "Your success is now our county's success.
+A few hours before Clinton's inauguration, Bush left him a handwritten letter in the Oval Office which ended as "Your success is now our country's success.
 I am rooting hard for you".
 Clinton appreciated the letter, and later said, "No words of mine or others can better reveal the heart of who he was than those he wrote himself."
 Clinton was inaugurated on January 20, 1993 as 42nd president of the United States, with Bush attending the inauguration.
 Bush left office with a 56% approval rating and a 37% disapproval rating.

-Shortly after leaving office, in 1994, Bush's oldest son George W. Bush was elected the governor of Texas.
-He was re-elected governor in 1998, with his younger brother Jeb Bush being elected governor of Florida.
+Shortly after leaving office, Bush's oldest son George W. Bush was elected the governor of Texas in 1994.
+He was re-elected governor in 1998, along with his younger brother Jeb Bush being elected the governor of Florida.
 In a 1999 interview with Jim Lehrer, on being asked what he was thinking as he checked his wristwatch, he replied:

-The same year, Quayle announced a run for president, challenging the Republican front-runner George W. Bush.
+The same year, Dan Quayle announced a run for president, challenging the Republican front-runner George W. Bush.
 Quayle attacked Bush saying, "we do not want another candidate who needs on-the-job training".
-George W. Bush eventually won the Republican nomination and became the 43rd president narrowly defeating Vice President Gore; he remained president until 2009.
+George W. Bush eventually won the Republican nomination and elected the 43rd president in 2000 after he narrowly defeated Vice President Al Gore; he was re-elected president in 2004 and remained in office until 2009.
 During his presidency, he led efforts to have his father and Clinton work together to provide help and private aid to those affected by the 2004 Indian Ocean earthquake and tsunami.
 In a 2012 book, The Presidents Club by Nancy Gibbs and Michael Duffy, they wrote, "Bush [George H. W. Bush] would go so far as to suggest more than once that he might be the father that Clinton had always lacked—a notion that the younger man did not dispute."